patrickkpowell/es_cluster/README.md

 Requirements
 ------------
+To deploy to existing machines do not run manage_vms or provision_vms

 To deploy from a Proxmox server you will need the community.general.proxmox_* ansible modules

 Need to use ansible vault to generate values for variables.
 See defaults/main.yml for example.
 It is reccomended that these be overridden in group_vars/all.